MarcusLRyan/minesweeper/README.md

-This is a version of the classical minesweeper game.
+This is a version of the classical minesweeper game written using pygame.\n Currently unfinished.
-Currently unfinished